-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 Part of the reason you need to unplug is to separate your humanity from this project.
 The frustration becomes personal.
 The rules and expectations that have been driving you become unforgiving taskmasters.

-Unplugging is the physical action you must take to redefine your writing life.
+Unplugging for a period of time is the physical action you must take to redefine your writing life.

 Also, you may not be able to fully emancipate yourself from your imaginary rules until you’ve unplugged.
 Steps two and three go hand-in-hand.
 Rediscovering your humanity works side-by-side with reframing your independence as a writer.